Current 4 + 1 Programs

 Many industries and professional fields are coping with the growing importance of regulatory oversight, intensifying risk and liability concerns, global economic uncertainty, increasingly complex decision environments as well as pressures for integrated design/build and faster movement to market.
 As a result, there is an increasing demand for the integration of professional knowledge in the substance of the work with legal principles relevant to the work.
 With the additional preparation of a J.M. degree, students will be better equipped to deal with such scenarios, by gaining insight in these and other areas of the law.
 A student who supplements his or her disciplinary knowledge with a related grounding in the law may enhance their value in the market and workplace; realistically assess if further legal studies are appropriate to their career aspirations; and advance interdisciplinary understanding between their undergraduate professions and law.

-The JM offers courses of study in political science, jurisprudence, environmental law, media & marketing, innovation & intellectual property, arts management, and many others.
+The JM offers courses of study in political science, jurisprudence, environmental law, media and marketing, innovation and intellectual property, arts management, and many others.

 For more information, go to: http://www.law.emory.edu/academics/jm-program.html